Frequently Asked Questions About Annuities

 Who Issues Annuities?

-Annuities are issued by insurance companies, but most contracts are not sold directly to consumers.
-Most annuities are sold via intermediaries, such as distributors, brokerage firms, banks, mutual fund companies and independent agents.
+Insurance companies issue annuities but do not directly sell most contracts to consumers.
+The majority of annuities are sold via intermediaries, such as distributors, brokerage firms, banks, mutual fund companies and independent agents.
 These intermediaries conduct most of the interaction with consumers, but the insurance company backs the annuity.

 What Are the Best Companies That Sell Annuities?